mycelial/docs/docs/destinations/mysql.md

 ### url

-The `url` field is the connection string to the Postgres database.
-The format of the PostgreSQL connection string is:
+The `url` field is the connection string to the Mysql database.
+The format of the Mysql connection string is:

-`postgres://user:password@localhost:5432/test`
+`mysql://username:password@localhost:3306/test`

 Where:

-1. **Protocol**: `postgres://`
+1. **Protocol**: `mysql://`
-   - Indicates the database type (PostgreSQL) and connection protocol.
+  - Indicates the database type (Mysql) and connection protocol.

-2. **User**: `user`
+2. **User**: `username`
   - The username for database authentication.

 3. **Password**: `password`
   - The password for the specified username.

 4. **Host**: `localhost`
   - The host where the database server is running. `localhost` means the server is on the same machine as the daemon.

-5. **Port**: `5432`
+5. **Port**: `3306`
-   - The port number where the PostgreSQL server is listening.
-The default is `5432`.
+  - The port where the database server is listening for connections.
+The default port for Mysql is `3306`.

-6. **Database Name**: `test`
+6. **Database**: `test`
-   - The name of the database to connect to, here it is `test`.
+  -- The name of the database to connect to, here it is `test`.

-This string instructs the daemon to connect to the `test` database on the local machine (`localhost`) using port `5432`, with the username `user` and password `password`.
+This string instructs the Mysql connector to connect to the database `test` on the local machine (`localhost`) using port `3306`, with the username `username` and password `password`.

 ## Configuration via CLI